 |THE CHERRY HEAVEN DIGITAL MULTIMETER|

 Most multimeters are broadly the same: you set the range using a central dial.
+To measure voltage, such as the voltage across a heating element, the kiln has to be on.
+To measure resistance, such as the resistance of an heating element, the kiln should be off.
 The most important thing is not to let the leads touch anything other than the contact points you're testing.

-It's ideal when servicing or repairing your kiln.
-You can check the mains voltage, the plug fuse, the kiln fuse, the transfomer, the relay, and the elements.
+It's ideal for servicing or repairing your kiln.
+You can check the mains voltage, the plug fuse, the kiln fuse, the transformer, the relay, and the elements.
 And you can test batteries, bulbs, cables, christmas lights, doorbells, fuses, power adapters, relays, switches, and wires, as well check most domestic electrical equipment.